JanEngelstaedter/peas/README.md

 #> 2 yellow     0.75
 ```

-A detailed description of the package with more examples can be found in the package vignette.
+A detailed description of the package with more examples can be found in the package vignette (after installing the package, call \`browseVignettes("peas")').

 Installation
 ------------